H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 In the current deployment, the main LLM orchestration and higher-level API run in a FastAPI-based service bound to port `8051` (ULTIMATE), typically managed alongside other services in `~/msjarvis-rebuild/services`.
 The autonomous learner runs on port `8053`, calling RAG (`8103`) and web-research (`8009`) on a fixed five-minute schedule to grow semantic memory and entanglement structures.
 The RAG service on port `8103` exposes `/search` over Chroma collections, acting as the primary Hilbert-space gateway.
 The web-research service on port `8009` exposes `/search` for external data acquisition.
 The Ollama runtime on port `11434` hosts the concrete LLMs used by all of the above services, including both core generalists and specialists.

 > Status: This chapter describes the current LLM fabric as a production but evolving set of services.
-Future work includes richer debug and metrics endpoints for `llm_bridge` and related components, more explicit documentation of ensemble decision rules, and tighter coupling between WOAH weights, DGM proposals, and model selection in high-stakes governance flows.
+Future work includes richer debug and metrics endpoints (for example, per-request agent breakdown in `llm_bridge`), more explicit documentation of ensemble decision rules, and tighter coupling between WOAH weights, DGM proposals, and model selection in high-stakes governance flows.